Arshya-S/Jungle-Rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Ruby/Rails where users can buy plants and checkout with a fake credit card and admins can add new products and categories to list on the main page.
+Implemented using MVC.

 ## Setup